List of feminist anthems

 During the 1970s, earlier songs such as Aretha Franklin's "Respect" (1967) were brought forward as feminist anthems.
 Franklin's song, originally written by Otis Redding but significantly reworked by Franklin, serves multiple purposes including standing firm in personal relationships, advocating women's rights, and asserting racial equality for African Americans.

 Before the women's liberation movement, popular songs sung by women often expressed subservience to men.
 Songs about independence from men were rare; many of these are now considered steps toward feminism.
 Examples include Sophie Tucker's self-explanatory "I Ain't Taking Orders From No One" (1920s), "No More" recorded in 1944 by Billie Holiday, and 1965's "Ain't No Use" by Nina Simone—the latter two about a woman leaving her man after suffering too many abuses.
-Shocking in its day, the 1963 song "You Don't Own Me" by Lesley Gore describes the singer standing up to her controlling boyfriend.
+Shocking in its day, the 1963 song "You Don't Own Me" sung by Lesley Gore describes the singer standing up to her controlling boyfriend.
 In 2015, singer Saygrace took Gore's song to No. 1 in Australia with a version featuring rapper G-Eazy.

 Women around the world have used songs to unite in feminism and to organize for women's rights.
 Mexican singer Vivir Quintana is known for her song "Canción sin miedo" (Song Without Fear) which in 2020 became an anthem to fight violence against women.
 In the Philippines, the 1981 song "Babae Ka" (You Are Woman) was covered by activist Susan Fernandez and also by the duo Inang Laya in the early 1980s as a protest against the reactionary patriarchal policies of dictator Ferdinand Marcos.
 In Chile starting in 2019, the song "Un violador en tu camino" (A Rapist in Your Path) by the collective Las Tesis has been performed by masses of women who sing and dance to protest police violence.
 This form of protest has spread to other countries.